google/actions-on-google-pq2-template-sdk/README.md

    - After you release a version of the action, you can update your canvas web app and test your changes without affecting your production action.
 To do so, we recommend that you deploy to a [different site](https://support.google.com/firebase/answer/9095420) within your Firebase Hosting, such as `v2-<PROJECT_ID>.web.app`.
    - To point a new webhook to the updated canvas web app hosting URL, be sure to adjust the `IMMERSIVE_URL` in `functions/config.js`.

-### Deploy webhook to Cloud Functions for Firebase
+#### Deploy webhook to Cloud Functions for Firebase

 1. Navigate to the `functions/` directory by running `cd functions` from the root directory of this project.
 2. Run `npm install`.
 3. To deploy the v1 webhook, run `firebase deploy --project <PROJECT_ID> --only functions:personalityQuiz_v1`.
    - After you release a version of the action, you can update your webhook and test your changes without affecting your production action.
 To do so, we recommend that you update the `FUNCTION_VERSION` in `functions/config.js` to deploy a new webhook URL, such as `personalityQuiz_v2`.

-### Use Actions CLI to push and preview your project
+#### Use Actions CLI to push and preview your project

 1. Navigate to the `sdk/` directory by running `cd sdk` from the root directory of this project.
-2. To login to your account, run `gactions login`.
+2. To login to your Google account, run `gactions login`.
 3. To push your project, run `gactions push`.
    - The validation warnings can be fixed by updating the missing Directory information in the Deploy section of the Actions Console.
    - (Optional) If you need to sync the changes made in the Actions Builder Console with your local `sdk/` directory, you can run `gactions pull`.
 4. To deploy your project to preview environment, run `gactions deploy preview`.

-## Test the converted action
+## Step 4 - Test the converted action

 - You can test your Action on any Google Assistant-enabled device that's signed into the same account used to create this project.
 - You can also use the Actions on Google Console [simulator](https://developers.google.com/assistant/console/simulator) to test most features and preview on-device behavior.